 How to apply for carer's leave

-In your letter you must state:
+In your letter, you must include:

-• you wish to take carer’s leave under the Carer’s Leave Act 2001
+- that you wish to take carer’s leave under the Carer’s Leave Act 2001

-Terminating your carer’s leave
+Ending your carer’s leave

-• reaching the date specified in your confirmation document
+- on the date specified in your confirmation document

-• 6 weeks after the death
+- 6 weeks after their death

-• date on your confirmation document (whichever is earlier)
+- the date on your confirmation form

 Returning to work